Flash floods, landslide kill at least 45 in central Kenya | Science-Environment

 Flash floods, landslide kill at least 45 in central Kenya

 Flash floods and a landslide in central Kenya killed at least 45 people and injured over 110 others on Monday as floodwaters swept away houses and cars in the town of Mai Mahiu, the government said.
-Police initially said the flooding was caused by a dam that burst, although two local residents said the water had broken through a railway embankment after a tunnel that channeled the water under the tracks was blocked by an earlier landslide.
+Police initially blamed the flooding on a burst dam, however the ministry of water later said it was caused by a river tunnel under a railway embankment becoming blocked with debris.

 Flash floods and a landslide in central Kenya killed at least 45 people and injured over 110 others on Monday as floodwaters swept away houses and cars in the town of Mai Mahiu, the government said.